Table of Contents

 - Single responsibility: Each service focuses on doing one thing well, such as handling payments or managing user profiles.

-- Scalability: You can scale individual services based on demand without affecting other services.
+- Scalability: You can scale individual services based on demand without impacting other services.

-- Different technologies: Microservices enable developers to utilize various programming languages, databases, and tools for other services, depending on what best suits their needs.
+- Different technologies: Microservices allow developers to use different programming languages, databases, and tools for each service, depending on what best suits their needs.

 Cons of Microservices Architecture

-- Development: Developing complex services is independent; you must deal with additional tasks, such as managing communication between services, data sharing, and versioning APIs.
+- Development: Developing complex services is independent; you must also manage tasks such as communication between services, data sharing, and API versioning.

-- Costly: Running multiple microservices often requires more infrastructure resources, like servers, databases, and network management.
-Since each service may need to be deployed separately, costs can increase.
+- Costly: Running multiple microservices often requires more infrastructure resources, such as servers, databases, and network management.
+Because each service may need to be deployed separately, costs can increase.

-- Team coordination: Development and DevOps teams must work closely to ensure that services function well together, which can require more specialized skills and resources.
+- Team coordination: Development and DevOps teams must work closely to ensure services function well together, which may require specialized skills and extra resources.

-When Netflix started as a DVD rental service, it had a more straightforward system that was easier to manage due to its monolithic architecture.
-Everything, from user interfaces to backend services, was tightly coupled and ran as a single application.
-But later transitioned to a microservices architecture as it grew.
+When Netflix began as a DVD rental service, it used a simpler system that was easier to manage because of its monolithic architecture.
+Everything – from user interfaces to backend services – was tightly integrated and operated as a single application.
+However, as the company grew, it transitioned to a microservices architecture.

 Conclusion

-- Monolithic is ideal for smaller projects with lower complexity.
+- Monolithic architecture is ideal for smaller projects with low complexity.

-- Microservices are better suited for more extensive evolving applications that require flexibility, scalability, and independent development.
-However, it comes with operational overhead and requires more advanced development and DevOps practices.
+- Microservices are better suited for large, evolving applications that require flexibility, scalability, and independent development.
+However, they introduce operational overhead and require more advanced development and DevOps practices.

 FAQs